Human rights in Venezuela: Inter-American Commission on Human Rights

 Venezuela has denied access to the Inter-American Commission on Human Rights (IACHR) since 2002, stating that it supported the 2002 coup against Hugo Chávez.

-A 2010 OAS report indicated "achievements with regard to the eradication of illiteracy, the set up of a primary health network, land distribution and the reduction of poverty", and "improvements in the areas of economic, social, and cultural rights".
-The report also found "blistering" concerns with freedom of expression, human rights abuses, authoritarianism, press freedom, control of the judiciary, threats to democracy, political intimidation, and "the existence of a pattern of impunity in cases of violence, which particularly affects media workers, human rights defenders, trade unionists, participants in public demonstrations, people held in custody, 'campesinos' (small-scale and subsistence farmers), indigenous people, and women", as well as erosion of separation of powers and "severe economic, infrastructure, and social headaches", and "chronic problems including power blackouts, soaring crime, and a perceived lack of investment in crucial sectors".
-According to the National Public Radio, the report discusses decreasing rights of opposition to the government and "goes into heavy detail" about control of the judiciary.
-It says elections are free, but the state has increasing control over media and state resources used during election campaigns and opposition elected officials have "been prevented from actually carrying out their duties afterward".
-CNN says the "lack of independence by Venezuela's judiciary and legislature in their dealings with leftist President Hugo Chávez often leads to the abuses", and the Wall Street Journal blamed the government of Chávez.
+A 2010 OAS it also indicated "blistering" concerns with freedom of expression, human rights abuses, authoritarianism, press freedom, control of the judiciary, threats to democracy, political intimidation, and "the existence of a pattern of impunity in cases of violence, which particularly affects media workers, human rights defenders, trade unionists, participants in public demonstrations, people held in custody, 'campesinos' (small-scale and subsistence farmers), indigenous people, and women", as well as erosion of separation of powers and "severe economic, infrastructure, and social headaches", and "chronic problems including power blackouts, soaring crime, and a perceived lack of investment in crucial sectors".
+The report discusses decreasing rights of opposition to the government and "goes into heavy detail" about control of the judiciary.
+It says elections are free, but that the state has increasing control over media and state resources used during election campaigns and opposition elected officials have "been prevented from actually carrying out their duties afterward".
+However, the report also recognised "achievements with regard to the eradication of illiteracy, the set up of a primary health network, land distribution and the reduction of poverty".

-Chávez rejected the 2010 OAS report calling it "pure garbage".
+Chávez rejected the 2010 OAS report, vowing to withdraw from the IACHR and calling the report "pure garbage".
 He disclaimed any power to influence the judiciary.
-A Venezuelan official declared the report distorts and takes statistics out of context, saying that "human rights violations in Venezuela have decreased".
+Ombudswoman Gabriela Ramírez argued that the report distorted and took statistics out of context, saying that "human rights violations in Venezuela have decreased".

 In October 2014, the IACHR asked for permission to assess the human rights environment in Venezuela, but the Commission was denied.

 During the Venezuelan presidential crisis, Juan Guaidó requested the IACHR to visit the country, request that was granted.
 Maduro's administration denied access to the IACHR in January 2020.
 The IACHR was expected to visit the country in February 2020.
 The delegation was stopped at the airport when it tried to take a plane to visit Venezuela.
 The delegation decided instead to travel to Cúcuta, Colombia, close to the border with Venezuela.